 He is currently President & CEO of PHYchip Corporation, a company he founded in 2002.
 This company works in renewable energy, IP expert witness work, and government contracts.
 He has earned a graduate degree in Physics from India and a MS Electrical Engineering degree from the University of Cincinnati.
 He is a certified energy efficiency engineer and a green building professional.

-Paul Brunemeier – Dr. Brunemeier is a nanotechnology and semiconductor scale-up artist and has developed and scaled materials and device processes and equipment (LEDs, FETs, MEMS, nano, and CMOS silicon) throughout a career spanning nearly 30 years.
-He currently is Sr. Director of Engineering for Arcanum Alloy Design, where he is developing and executing the company’s plan for pilot manufacturing.
-Prior to this he served as Sr. Director of Engineering for Amprius, scaling up their silicon nanowire lithium-ion battery technology.
-During his tenure there he improved material yields from zero to production-worthy levels and designed equipment and processes that increased throughput by a factor of 400x.
-Prior to this, he transferred and scaled processes and equipment for opto-thyristors from the Ioffe Institute in St. Petersburg, Russia, and developed a captive foundry for GaAs epitaxial wafers for Watkins-Johnson Company.
-Dr. Brunemeier has about 20 publications and is primary inventor on five patents, four of which entered production.
-Additionally, he holds a physics PhD from University of Illinois, and conducted his thesis research in semiconductor quantum-well lasers in the laboratory of Nick Holonyak, Jr., the inventor of the LED.
+Paul Brunemeier, Treasurer – Dr. Brunemeier is a nanostructure and semiconductor technologist and has developed and scaled materials, device processes, and equipment (lasers, FETs, MEMS, nano, and CMOS silicon) throughout a career spanning nearly 30 years.
+He currently operates his own consulting business.
+Recently, he was interim director of engineering for Arcanum, a startup dedicated to inventing and scaling up a new form of stainless steel; there, he developed and executed the company’s plan for pilot manufacturing.
+Prior to this he served as Sr. Director of Engineering for Amprius, where he fundamentally redesigned a silicon nanostructure that enabled the company to greatly increase lithium-ion battery cycle life, exceeding the commercialization threshold of a very large customer.
+During his tenure he improved material yields from zero to production-worthy levels and designed equipment and processes that increased throughput by a factor of 400x.
+Prior to this, he developed and scaled processes and equipment for opto-thyristors invented at the Ioffe Institute in St. Petersburg, Russia, and developed a captive foundry for GaAs epitaxial wafers to supply a microwave-frequency IC line at Watkins-Johnson Company.
+Dr. Brunemeier has 19 publications and conference presentations and is primary inventor on six patents, five of which were commercialized.
+He holds a physics Ph.D. from University of Illinois and conducted his thesis research in semiconductor quantum-well lasers in the laboratory of Nick Holonyak, Jr., the inventor of the LED.
 Dr. Brunemeier also earned a physics BS from University of California at Davis, with a concentration in physics of materials.

 Ira Feldman, Secretary – Mr. Feldman is the principal consultant at Feldman Engineering Corp., where he manages and develops unique high technology solutions and business strategies.
 As a successful executive, he has proven his leadership ability to resolve product management and engineering challenges within organizations as well as with their supply chain and customers.
 Mr. Feldman’s broad knowledge and management experience with high volume manufacturing of complex technology products is the result of his extensive expertise in the semiconductor test and computer test industries.
 As Vice President of Business Development for Microfabrica, he identified and successfully brought to market many new applications for their EFAB technology (which is a breakthrough platform that enables the creation of sub-millimeter, 3D, fully-assembled micro-machines and precision parts of unprecedented scale and performance).
 Previously, at the probe card manufacturer NanoNexus, he was the Director of Products and Applications and the Director of Design Engineering.
 He managed a global team of engineers at Agilent Technologies (now Verigy/Advantest) that integrated Automatic Test Equipment (ATE) into end customers’ high volume manufacturing facilities prior to that.
 At Hewlett-Packard, at the star of his career, he drove the successful manufacturing introduction and ramp up of several generations of high-end mini-computers.
 He earned both a BS in Engineering and a Master of Engineering degree from Harvey Mudd College.
 And he publishes his “High Technology Business Development” blog which often covers nanotechnology, MEMS, semiconductor, and test topics.